-Several literatures are available in the entire world for the impact of agriculture, because is an old phenomenon.
-Some researchers had agreed that agricultural (agrarian) sector has a direct relationship with economic growth.
-While others, had agreed to some extent in that agricultural sector in the emerging countries-such as Nigeria is fundamentally crude method.
-Hence much is not being expected as profit.
+Multiple research works on the impact of agriculture and economic growth are available in the school archives, because is an old phenomenon.
+Some researchers in the result of their findings discovered that agricultural sector has a direct relationship with economic growth.
+While others, in the result of their findings discovered that though agricultural sector has a direct relationship with economic growth, the constraint is that agricultural sector in the emerging countries-such as Nigeria is fundamentally crude method.
+Hence much is not being expected as a profit.